TongjiZhanglab/ChromBERT-tools/docs/source/commands/infer_cell_trn.rst

 Overview
 ========

-The ``infer_cell_trn`` command fine-tunes ChromBERT on cell-specific accessibility data (if you don't provide finetuned checkpoint, else use the finetuned checkpoint), then infers a cell-type specific regulatory network and key regulator.
+The ``infer_cell_trn`` command fine-tunes ChromBERT on cell-specific accessibility data (if you don't provide finetuned checkpoint, else use the finetuned checkpoint), then infers a cell-type specific regulatory network and cell-specific regulators.

 Basic Usage
 ===========